tom-doerr/dspy_elo_aider_worktree_agent/info.md

   - how to use your own dataset

 - the api key isn't set when we initialize the model since it is automatically loaded by dspy from the env
+- has real e2e tests that actually use llms and api calls to test